theswolf/phaser-typescript-webpack-boilerplate/README.md

 # Phaser 3 Webpack Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) or [Typescript 4](https://www.typescriptlang.org/)  and [Webpack 5](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

 This has been updated for Phaser 3.50.0 version and above.